LangStream/documentation/configuration-resources/data-storage/jdbc.md

       type: "java-library"
 ```

-With this syntax it is the LangStream CLI that downloads the file and stores it in the `java/lib` folder.
+With this syntax, the LangStream CLI downloads the file and stores it in the `java/lib` folder.

-You should add a .gitignore rule to avoid committing the jar file to your git repository.
+Add a .gitignore rule to avoid committing the jar file to your git repository.

 This is a sample .gitignore file to put at the root of your application directory in order to not commit the jar file to your git repository: